nais/doc/docs/security/apigateway/README.md

 ## KrakenD in NAIS

-KrakendD in NAIS is meant as an extra feature for teams using [Maskinporten](../auth/maskinporten/README.md) or [AzureAD](../auth/azure-ad/README.md) to expose their APIs to external consumers/partners.
+KrakendD in NAIS is meant as an extra feature for teams using [Maskinporten](../auth/maskinporten/README.md) to expose their APIs on-prem to external consumers/partners.

 Each team can get their own instance of KrakenD deployed in their namespace.
 The KrakenD instance will be configured to require JWT tokens, and API endpoints can be added in a declarative manner using the [ApiEndpoints custom resource](https://github.com/nais/krakend/blob/main/config/samples/apiendpoints_max.yaml)